 The Practice may, from time to time, contact you to provide appointment reminders.
+The reminder may be in the form of a letter, postcard, via email or text message.
 The Practice will try to minimize the amount of information contained in the reminder.
 The Practice may also contact you by phone and, if you are not available, the Practice will leave a message for you.
-The reminder may be in the form of a letter, postcard, or email.

-TREATMENT ALTERNATIVES AND BENEFITS
+TREATMENT ALTERNATIVES/BENEFITS